-Four major American theaters have filled open Artistic Director positions with women theatre-makers this winter.
-Hopefully this is the beginning of a major leadership shift.
+Four major American theaters have filled top leadership positions with women theatre-makers this winter.
+Hopefully it’s the beginning of a major shift.

 WomenArts is thrilled to announce that we will be partnering with Statera Foundation to coordinate Support Women Artists Now Day/SWAN Day 2018.